-Scaling laws of emerged flux, free magnetic energy, and magnetic helicity stored in an emerging flux region
+Scaling laws for magnetic flux, free magnetic energy, and relative magnetic helicity in emerging flux region

 Reference